QubitPi/leadership-blogs/src/content/posts/machine-learning/index.md

 feature vector as input and uses it to classify the sentence; here we assume binary classification and hence depict two possible output states.

+What about the nice intuitions we had for Computer Vision?
+Location Invariance and local Compositionality made intuitive sense for images, but not so much for NLP.
+We probably do care a lot where in the sentence a word appears (Except for Latin).
+Pixels close to each other are likely to be semantically related (part of the same object), but the same isn't always true for words.
+In many languages, parts of phrases could be separated by several other words.
+The compositional aspect isn't obvious either.
+Clearly, words compose in some ways, like an adjective modifying a noun, but how exactly this works what higher level representations actually "mean" isn’t as obvious as in the Computer Vision case.
+Given all this, [Recurrent Neural Networks](#recurrent-neural-networks-rnns) make more intuitive sense.
+They resemble how we process language, or at least how we think we process language: Reading sequentially from left to right.

 Recurrent Neural Networks (RNNs)
 --------------------------------